 China poses a problem for privacy and human rights advocates around the world.
 There are a number of ways that they control the flow of data through their country, for citizens and non-citizens alike.
 This level of control is necessary to maintain the type of power their government wields.
 And little is more effective than the Great Firewall of China.

-Officially dubbed the “Golden Shield project,” the Great Firewall is a collection of online filtering efforts.
-Since the Chinese government owns all of the ISPs in the country, it can impose strict censorship on Internet activity for anyone inside their borders.
+Officially dubbed the “Golden Shield Project,” the Great Firewall is a collection of online filtering efforts.
+Since the Chinese government owns all of the ISPs in the country, it can impose strict censorship on Internet activity for anyone inside its borders.
 This comes in a variety of forms.

 Types of Great Firewall Censorship

 The easiest and most common way that the Chinese government censors online content is through IP blocking.
 This is a procedure where anyone based out of China cannot access websites that have certain IP addresses.
 Since most online sites have static IPs, meaning that they don’t change, they are effectively blocked unless they undergo the process of changing domain providers on a regular basis.